 If you own a collection of related small objects that you can't bear to part with but don't want them cluttering up your living space, try embedding them into a liquid acrylic resin countertop.
 Because the objects are all related, you will create a piece of very personal artwork that also has a functional purpose.
-Make your liquid acrylic resin countertop in your kitchen, family room, craft room or bar.
+Create or remake a liquid acrylic countertop in your kitchen, family room, craft room or bar.
 It's a quick, inexpensive way to replace a worn-out countertop without completely remodeling.

 Video of the Day

-Clean the surface of the counter with regular household degreaser cleaner, following the manufacturer's instructions.
+After you've attached the wood, clean the surface of the counter with regular household degreaser cleaner, following the manufacturer's instructions.
 Be sure that the area where you are working is well-ventilated.
 If possible, keep children and pets away from your workspace until the area is aired out.
-This will help prevent inahlation of harsh chemicals.
+This will help prevent inhalation of harsh chemicals.

 Mixing the Acrylic Resin